andreasb242/OwonFileformatTools/README.md

 # OwonFileformatTools
 Owon XDS3000 Series Fileformat / Tools hacks and Tipps

+## Network Query
+See java Sample Project how to query data over Ethernet.

+Taking a Screenshot and Query the Deep Memery is working.

 ## Owon .bin file Format
 The file ends with `.bin`
 the contents of the file is: `SPBXD`